 From these two elemental strands, impregnated with imagination and curiosity, a career as an illustrator, designer, writer, poet and publisher has emerged, thanks in no short measure to the constant support of my wife; Andrea along the way.
 If you’d care to travel further, I’ll show you snippet of a life’s work.
 I hope you’ll enjoy the trip.”

 Between 1995 and 1997 I was elected and took the chain of office as President of the Grantham Chamber of Trade.
 I then served as Vice Chairman of the Board of Governors at the Central Technology College in Grantham from 1999 to 2003.

 During my time with the Grantham Journal I won three awards simultaneously; best ROP (Run of Paper) advert in mono, best ROP advert in colour and for Best series of Campaign adverts in colour.
-It was very unusual that anyone would win in all three main categories at the same event, so to win in all of them was a sweet moment on Awards’ Night.
+It was very unusual that anyone should win in all three main categories at the same event.

 I would mainly like to thank Andrea, my wife, for the unstinting support she has given me over many, many years to produce not only these examples of work visible through this website but the many other pieces of graphic and literary work that doesn’t feature here.